Kraax/Kraax/README.md

 - 👋 Hi, I’m @Kraax
 - 👀 I’m interested in IT Technology and Programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C#
 - 💞️ I’m not looking for collaboration
-- 📫 How to reach me? by my e-mail: dawidpmg@proton.me
+- 📫 How to reach me? idk.

 <!---
 Kraax/Kraax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.